griffithlab/pmbio.org/_posts/0006-05-01-RNAseq_Fusion_Calling.md

 **Additional setup:**

 **_Important: pizzly will not work with the most recent Ensembl human GTF annotation file.
 Download the version 87 GTF as shown in the below code block.
 We will subset the reference transcriptome fasta file.
-Fasta splitting programs which do no preserve the full Ensembl header such as gffread or gtf_to_fasta will not work with pizzly._**
+Fasta splitting programs which do not preserve the full Ensembl header such as gffread or gtf_to_fasta will not work with pizzly._**

 - Download Ensembl GTF and fasta and parse to include only chromosomes 6 and 17 (12 min):